teamneusta/converter-bundle/docs/usage.md

 If you specify the `sourcePropertyName` as an empty string, the full `source` object is used for the population.

-Especially in addition wih the `ConvertingPopulator` this is sometimes necessary.
+Especially in connection with the `ConvertingPopulator` this is sometimes necessary.

 ### ArrayConvertingPopulator